pow-auth/pow/guides/api.md

 # How to use Pow in an API

 Pow comes with plug n' play support for Phoenix as HTML web interface.
 API's work differently, and the developer should have full control over the flow in a proper built API.
-Therefore Pow encourages that you built custom controllers, and uses the plug methods for API integration.
+Therefore Pow encourages that you build custom controllers, and use the plug methods for API integration.

-To get you started, here's the first steps to built a Pow enabled API interface.
+To get you started, here's the first steps to build a Pow enabled API interface.

 We'll set up a [custom authorization plug](../README.md#authorization-plug) where we'll store session tokens with `Pow.Store.CredentialsCache`, and renewal tokens with `PowPersistentSession.Store.PersistentSessionCache`.
 The session tokens will automatically expire after 30 minutes, whereafter your client should request a new session token with the renewal token.